-Vaccines have a profound impact on global health, improving the quality of life by reducing the morbidity and mortality of viral infections.
-However, current costs of vaccine manufacturing often prevent the poorest segments of the world population from accessing these critical medicines.
-A significant contributor to these costs is the result of vaccine manufacturing in large and expensive facilities.
-To overcome this hurdle, we design highly intensified manufacturing processes for viral vaccines in all stages of development, branded as HIP-Vax.
+Vaccines have a profound impact on global health, improving the quality of life by reducing the morbidity and mortality caused by infections.
+However, current costs of manufacturing often prevent part of the world population access to these critical medicines.
+A significant share of the manufacturing costs can be attributed to the need for large and expensive facilities.
+To reduce this part of the costs, we develop highly intensified manufacturing processes, branded as HIP-Vax.
 The production processes leverage massive process intensification to significantly change the face of vaccine manufacturing.
-It makes use of NevoLine™, an equipment component marketed and developed by Univercells.
-The HIP-Vax packages comprise complete protocols of the production and purification processes, optimized cell lines and virus seeds.
-It can be easily implemented by vaccine manufacturers to deliver large volumes of viral vaccines at very low cost.
+We offer complete solution containing protocols of the intensified production and purification processes, including optimized cell lines and virus seeds.
+The processes are designed to allow smooth implementation by vaccine manufacturers in order for them to deliver large volumes of viral vaccines at very low cost.

-The production process uses a novel bioreactor design (scale-X™ bioreactor) that delivers very high cell densities and virus yields per bioreactor volume up to 40-fold higher than traditional technologies.
+The production process uses a novel bioreactor design (scale-X™ or iCELLis®) that delivers very high cell densities and virus yields per bioreactor volume, i.e. up to 40-fold higher than traditional technologies.
 In addition, high efficiency purification membranes (Merck Millipore) and state-of-the-art process intensification expertise can increase process output by a factor of up to 80-fold.
-This process intensification allows miniaturization of the manufacturing facility to such an extent that the output of a traditional 1,200 L stirred-tank bioreactor can be delivered by a 60 L packed-bed bioreactor.
-The complete process of virus production, purification and inactivation can be performed in a footprint of 35 m2.
-Such miniaturization makes commercial manufacture possible at lab scale, significantly reducing cost of goods for the manufacture of these vaccines.
+This process intensification allows significant miniaturization of the manufacturing facility.
+Such miniaturization makes commercial manufacture possible at lab scale, thereby significantly reducing the cost of goods for the manufacture of vaccines.

 The first vaccine for which we developed a highly intensified production process is IPV.
-The IPV package comprises complete protocols of the production, purification and inactivation processes, optimized Vero cell lines and poliovirus seeds.
-Cost of goods modeling using current yields obtained at small scale indicate a fully loaded cost of goods at <USD$0.30 per trivalent dose of drug product, an approximate 5-fold reduction on current IPV prices.
+The IPV package covers protocols for the production, purification and inactivation processes, including culture and handling of our optimized Vero cell lines and poliovirus seeds.
+Cost of goods modeling using yield data obtained in our R&D environment indicates a fully loaded cost of goods at <USD$0.30 per trivalent dose of drug product, an approximate 5-fold reduction on current IPV prices.
 Moreover, the vaccine can be produced in a small footprint facility, costing approximately USD$30-40 million and capable of delivering 40 million trivalent doses per year.
 Performance of the manufacturing process in an isolator-based “micro-facility” (NevoLine™) will facilitate poliovirus containment Global Action Plan (GAPIII) certification.